PardoSergi/InTyMaVi/README.md

-*This project was developed with the assistance of Anthropic's Claude AI and subsequently reviewed and maintained by the author.*
+*This project was developed with the assistance of AI and subsequently reviewed and maintained by the author.*

 # InTyMaVi — Interactive Typological Map Visualiser